Quasiregular mappings between equiregular SubRiemannian manifolds: Introduction

+In this paper, we are mainly interested in the non-injective class of \emph{metrically quasiregular mappings}, that is, a branched cover $f\colon M\to N$ such that $H_f(x)<\infty$ for all $x\in M$ and $H_f(x)\leq H$ for almost every $x\in M$.
+The difference between a metrically quasiregular mapping and a metrically quasiconformal mapping lies in the mysterious topological branch set $\mathcal{B}_f$, i.e. the set of all $x\in M$ such that $f$ fails to be a local homeomorphism at $x$.

+Quasiconformal/quasiregular mappings between Euclidean domains form a natural extension of the class of planar conformal/analytic mappings and they have wide connections to many other areas such as partial differential equations, geometric topology, geometric group theory and so on; see \cite{v71,re89,r93,im01,m14-survey,gmp17} for a comprehensive introduction of the theory and their profound applications in other branches of mathematics.

-The study of quasiconformal mappings beyond Riemannian spaces was first appeared in the celebrated work of Mostow~\cite{m73} on strong rigidity of locally symmetric spaces.
-The boundary of rank-one symmetric spaces can be identified as certain Carnot groups of step two, and Mostow has developed the basic (metric) quasiconformal theory in these groups.
+The study of quasiconformal mappings beyond Riemannian spaces has first appeared in the celebrated work of Mostow~\cite{m73} on strong rigidity of locally symmetric spaces.
+The boundary of rank-one symmetric spaces can be identified as certain Carnot groups of step two, and Mostow has developed the basic (metrically) quasiconformal mapping theory in these groups.
 Inspired by Mostow's work, Pansu~\cite{p89} used the theory of quasiconformal mappings to study quasi-isometries of rank-one symmetric spaces.
-In particular, he has shown that the metric quasiconformal mappings are absolutely continuous on almost every lines.
-The systematic study of (metric) quasiconformal mappings on the Heisenberg group was later done by Kor\'anyi and Reimann~\cite{kr85,kr95}.
-Margulis and Mostow~\cite{mm95} studies the absolute continuity of quasiconformal mappings along horizontal lines in the equiregular subRiemannian case and proved that quasiconformal mappings between two equiregular subRiemannian manifolds are $P$-differentiable almost everywhere.
-By the break-through work of Heinonen and Koskela~\cite{hk98}, a full-fledged (metric) quasiconformal theory exists in rather general metric measure spaces.
-This theory has subsequently been applied to new rigidity studies in geometric group theory, geometric topology and geometric paratrization of metric spaces; see for instance~\cite{bk02,bk05,hr02,hk11,r14} and the references therein.
+The systematic study of (metrically) quasiconformal mappings on the Heisenberg group was later done by Kor\'anyi and Reimann~\cite{kr85,kr95}.
+Margulis and Mostow~\cite{mm95} studied the absolute continuity of quasiconformal mappings along horizontal lines in the equiregular subRiemannian case.
+By the break-through work of Heinonen and Koskela~\cite{hk98} (see also \cite{hk95} for the case of Carnot groups), a full-fledged (metrically) quasiconformal mapping theory exists in rather general metric measure spaces.
+This theory has subsequently been applied to new rigidity studies in geometric group theory, geometric topology and geometric parametrization of metric spaces; see for instance~\cite{bk02,bk05,hr02,r14} and the references therein.
 This theory also initiated a new way of looking at weakly differentiable maps between non-smooth spaces.
 In~\cite{hkst01}, the Sobolev class of Banach space valued mappings was studied and several characterizations of quasiconformal mappings between metric spaces of locally bounded geometry were established.
-In particular, the equivalence of all the three definitions of quasiconformality was proved in their setting; see also~\cite{t98,t01}.